 I use a deep socket to drive the seal in this guide, you may not have one.
 Instead use a suitable size piece of timber and hammer, plastic plumbing pipe cut to size makes a useful driver, or use a rubber hammer.
 The seal must be driven home square, gently tapping uniformly all the way around the seal will seat it correctly.

 Clean & lube – With the sealing surfaces clean, lube your seal if applicable.

 Gently – Start the seal by tapping it gently, one side and then the other.

 Drive – I’m using a deep socket to drive the seal.
 This is the preferred way as it drives the seal squarely.

-Home – Use your reference marks or picture you took earlier to note where the seal seats.
+Home – Use your reference marks or picture you took earlier to note where the seal seats are.
 Over egging the seal will damage it.

 That’s it, you did it, Nice work!
 Now refit the engine and not forgetting to refill the oil.